Approved On: May 21, 2020

-- It is unlawful to hunt, fish, trap wildlife, release hunting dogs, or pursue wildlife with dogs, upon the private property of another without having first obtained permission from an owner or lessee of the property.
+- It is unlawful to hunt, fish, trap wildlife, release hunting dogs, or pursue wildlife with dogs, or retrieve harvested game upon the private property of another without having first obtained permission from an owner or lessee of the property.

 EXCEPTION: Written permission is not required under subsection (B) if the person hunting, fishing or trapping wildlife is the spouse, parent, child, sibling, uncle, aunt, son-in-law, daughter-in-law, niece, nephew, grandchild, or grandparent of the owner or lessee of the private property and has actual permission of the owner or lessee.

 PENALTY: Class 2